 Nuevo Manual de Cocina a la Criolla proves that Victor Morris didn't create the Pisco Sour and also shows that Mario Bruijet was not responsible for adding egg white to the recipe while working at Hotel Maury, as previously suggested by some.

 So the Pisco Sour dates from before 1903 and looks to be of Peruvian rather than Chilean origin.
 We shall probably never know who was first to take a Whiskey Sour recipe and use pisco as the base spirit.
 Or indeed who was first to add bitters to it.
 It's a wonderful coincidence that Victor Morris also emigrated to Peru in 1903.

-The drinks recent popularity outside of its native Peru and Chile is attributed to Joe Baum who promoted the drink in the 1960s at La Fonda Del Sol in New York.
+The fact that the Pisco Sour has for decades been well-known outside of its native Peru and Chile is attributed to Joe Baum who promoted the drink in the 1960s at La Fonda Del Sol in New York.